 For purposes of the APPI, PII is defined as information related to a living individual that can identify the specific individual by name, date of birth or other description contained in such information.
-Information that, by itself, is not personally identifiable but may be easily linked to other information and thereby can be used to identify a specific individual is also regarded as PII.
+Information that by itself is not personally identifiable but may be easily linked to other information and thereby can be used to identify a specific individual is also regarded as PII.
 PII comprising a PII database is called PII data.

-Under the 2015 Amendment Bill, the definition of PII is expected to be broadened to include signs, code or data that identify physical features of specific individuals, such as fingerprint or face recognition data, or that are assigned to each individual by government or providers of goods or services, such as a telephone number or passport number.
+The Amendment will broaden the definition of PII by expressly including signs, code or data that identify physical features of specific individuals, such as fingerprint or face recognition data, or that are assigned to each individual by government or providers of goods or services, such as a driving licence number or passport number.